asolda/GeneticLearning/README.md

 ## Informations
 Author: Andrea Soldà, a.solda92@gmail.com
+Please note that this is an older project and will not receive further updates.

 ## What is this?
 The purpose of this project is to show that a certain number of objective functions can be reduced to one neural network (NN) and that a properly trained NN can provide benefits when used to evaluate the fitness of individuals during the evolution process of a Genetic Algorithm (GA).